24th September 2023 – overcast/showers/rain SE3/5

 Miscellaneous

-A Barn Owl hunted at dawn and the long-staying Hooded Crow put in another appearance.
+A Barn Owl hunted at dawn and a Merlin were logged.

 Offshore